HenriqueBBrum/DINT/README.md

 cd testing
 ```

-And run the following command to test the algorithms with the minimum telemetry insertion period equal to 0.5:
+Three minimum telemetry insertion values will be used for the elephant flows case study: 0.5s, 1s. and 2s.
+For each one of them, you need to run the following command:

 ```
-./run_experiments.sh elephant_mice ~/Documents/DINT/results/microbursts 100 0.5 5
+./run_experiments.sh elephant_mice ~/Documents/DINT/results/ 100 <min_tel_insertion> 5
 ```

-Let it run; it will take approximately 26 minutes to receive all results since each INT algorithm (DINT, LINT, and the static) runs five times.
+Let it run; it will take approximately 26 minutes for each \<min_tel_insertion\> value.
+After a run for one \<min_tel_insertion\> ended, change the \<min_tel_insertion\> to the next one until all three have been evaluated.
+After running all three experiments, check the last experiment's folder in the final results folder you provided.
+Look for the *graphs/* folder containing the plotted graphs and the *anomalous_flows_data/* folder for the classification performance results.

-After the experiments with min_tel_time=0.5s ends, del

 ## Create your workload